VyPhammm/The_system_processes_and_analyzes_log_data_from_the_Online_Recruitment_Platform/README.md

 # The_system_processes_and_analyzes_log_data_from_the_Online_Recruitment_Platform
 ## Objective
 This project focuses on building a data processing and analysis system from log data from users of a recruitment website.
 The main goal is to store, process, analyze that log data and decide the next step of the business development.
 Kafka for the messaging queue and put the raw data to Cassandra (Data Lake), PySpark for transforming the data from Cassandra then put the processed data to MySQL, MySQL for data warehousing, Airflow for scheduling the Python scripts.
+Visualizing Data with Grafana.
 Using Docker to deploy the project easily.
-- Tech stack: PySpark, Airflow, Kafka, Docker, Cassandra, MySQL, Python.
+- Tech stack: PySpark, Airflow, Kafka, Docker, Cassandra, MySQL, Grafana, Python.

 ## Architecture
   ![image](https://github.com/VyPhammm/The_system_processes_and_analyzes_log_data_from_the_Online_Recruitment_Platform/assets/127418764/bee618fb-cf02-4f61-a9ce-f156e78ef69c)